MaddogMadson/triathalon-tracker/README.md

 - Ability to comment and like other peoples workouts
 - Ability to upload photos connected to each workout
 - Ability to link the gear you are wearing
+- Ability to see each atheletes PR for each exercise in Race and in Training
+- Ability to see each atheletes race history
+- Ability to see each atheletes race broken down by Swim, Bike, Run
+- Ability for athelete to rank each race and break it down by the following categories (Swim scenery, Bike scenery, Run scenery, gear/swag, management, race experience, post-race festivities)
+- Ability for atheletes to select causes that they care about (beer, environment, cancer research, etc.)